 Your Torah Navigator

 Just as lack of fear and belief in God’s power brings destruction, so does belief in God’s instruments and reverence for God’s might bring healing and mercy.
-The people were not worthy, but Aharon, the worthy advocate, stopped death in its tracks and brought yet another reprieve on a recalcitrant people.
-Even after he had been compromised by the Golden Calf, Aharon is willing to look death straight in the eye to save a community who would most probably not return the favor.
+The people were not worthy, but Aaron, the worthy advocate, stopped death in its tracks and brought yet another reprieve on a recalcitrant people.
+Even after he had been compromised by the Golden Calf, Aaron is willing to look death straight in the eye to save a community who would most probably not return the favor.

 Reprinted with permission from Hillel: The Foundation for Jewish Campus Life.